 2.1 What Makes RESTful APIs So Special?

-Here’s what makes RESTful APIs so cool:
+Here’s why RESTful APIs are so awesome:

 2.2 The Building Blocks of RESTful APIs